hyperledger/fabric/docs/source/access_control.md

 listed above, has a rule of `SampleOrg.admin`, or "any admin of my organization".
 To satisfy these ACLs, the member would have to be both an administrator and a member of `SampleOrg`.
-By default, all administrators are members (though not all administrators are members), but it is possible to overwrite these policies to whatever you want them to be.
+By default, all administrators are members (though not all members are administrators), but it is possible to overwrite these policies to whatever you want them to be.
 As a result, it's important to keep track of these policies to ensure that the ACLs for peer proposals are not impossible to satisfy (unless that is the intention).